 Poor rural households are often responsible for unpaid work such as collecting wood and water.

 Agricultural development is the most important and primary source of income for almost 70% of India’s households.
 With the majority of India living in rural regions, the importance of agriculture cannot be undermined.
 Approximately 60% of the Indian population works in agriculture and contributes about 18% to India’s GDP.
-Almost 80% of women are engaged and depend on agricultural development in rural India.
-Thus, women contribute to agriculture in ways that include:
+Almost 80% of women are engaged in and depend on agricultural development in rural India.

 - Women comprise 33% of the agriculture labor force and 48% of the self-employed farmers in India.